-WEST CONTRA COSTA UNIFIED SCHOOL DISTRICT 1108 Bissell Avenue Richmond, CA 94801-3135

-LCAP Executive Summary May 27, 2014

-Introduction to the Local Control Accountability Plan

-After more than 40 years of funding schools according to an arcane calculation known as the "Revenue Limit," the California State Legislature in 2013 approved Governor Jerry Brown's plan for the Local Control Funding Formula (LCFF).
+West Contra Costa Unified School District 2014-15 Local Control Accountability Plan June 25, 2014 Executive Summary California State Legislature in 2013 approved Governor plan for the Local Control Funding Formula (LCFF).
 The LCFF will bring a significant increase in funding to the West Contra Unified School District (WCCUSD) over the next eight years.
-The LCFF eliminated most "categorical

-74.5%

-High 7,657 5,147 67.2%

-Special 1,487 · ·

-Funding generated through the supplemental and concentration grants must be spent to increase or improve services for students who are ELL, LI, or FY.
+The LCFF eliminated most categorical programs restricted funds that could be used only for specific purposes.
+Our state funding now comes with a base grant that is the same for all school districts as well as supplemental Funding generated through the supplemental and concentration grants must be spent to increase or improve services for students who are EL, LI, or FY.
 Districts have flexibility in determining which services to provide and how they will be implemented.
-Districts can distribute those funds through:
+Districts can distribute those funds through: Targeted Student Services one-to-one services that go only to EL, LI or FY students.

-- Targeted Student Services-one-to-one services that go only to ELL, LI or FY students. - Schoolwide programs-for schools with 100% eligible students or on programs that primarily benefit ELL, LI, and FY students. - Districtwide Programs-initiatives for all that have achievement gap closing benefits to ELL, LI and FY students.
+Schoolwide programs for schools with 100% eligible students or on programs that primarily benefit EL, LI, and FY students.

+Districtwide Programs initiatives for all that have achievement gap closing benefits to EL, LI and FY students.

-Many of the programs and instructional methodologies that have proven effective in improving outcomes for the targeted student groups have been demonstrated to benefit all students.
+Many of the programs and instructional methodologies that have proven effective in improving outcomes for the targeted student groups

-The LCFF brings new resources and new accountability measures to WCCUSD.
-In enacting the LCFF, the Legislature also approved the Local Control Accountability Plan (LCAP), which mandates that districts describe how they intend to meet annual goals for all students and address state and local priorities.
-The accountability plan must align goals to the defined priorities, set targets for improvement based on data and link expenditures to the District's goals.
+priorities.
+The accountability plan must align goals to the defined priorities, set targets for improvement based on data and link expenditures to the goals.

 In creating the LCAP requirement, the California legislature established priorities that must be included in the plan.
 These include:

-- Conditions of Learning
+Conditions of Learning

-- Basic: Williams Settlement Criteria
+Basic: Williams Settlement Criteria

-- Implementation of Common Core State Standards
+Implementation of Common Core State Standards

-- Course Access
+Course Access

-- Pupil Outcomes
+Pupil Outcomes

-- Pupil Achievement
+Pupil Achievement

-- Other Student Outcomes
+Other Student Outcomes

-- Engagement
+Engagement

-- Parent Involvement
+Parent Involvement

-- Pupil Engagement
+Pupil Engagement

-- School Climate
+School Climate

 In enacting the LCFF, the Legislature also established requirements for stakeholder engagement in the process, including specific review by parents.

-The district's stakeholder engagement is detailed in Section I of the LCAP.
-In order to comply with the parental involvement mandate and to ensure the plan aligns with the community's goals and priorities, the WCCUSD Board of Education in January 2014 approved the formation of the District Local Control Accountability Parent Committee.
-The purpose of the committee is to advise the Board on the Local Control Accountability Plan.
+Section I of the LCAP.
+In order to comply with the parental involvement mandate and to ensure the plan WCCUSD Board of Education in January 2014

+approved the formation of the District Local Control Accountability Parent Committee. purpose of the committee is to advise the Board on the Local Control Accountability Plan.
 The committee is composed of parents or legal guardians of elementary and secondary WCCUSD students representing each high school attendance area and students from each high school.